Qiskit/qiskit-addon-cutting/tools/extremal-python-dependencies/README.md

 ## How to use

-The following snippet modifies `pyproject.toml` in place to test with the minimum supported version of each direct dependency, under the minimum supported [tox](https://tox.wiki/) version.
+The following snippet modifies `pyproject.toml` in place to test with the minimum supported version of each direct dependency, under the minimum supported [tox](https://tox.wiki/) version (as specified by `minversion` in `tox.ini`).

 ```sh
 pip install "tox==$(extremal-python-dependencies get-tox-minversion)"